ciscoheat/sveltekit-flash-message/README.md

 ### clearArray

-If you specify `App.PageData['flash']` as an array, the library will accomodate for that and will concatenate messages into the array instead of replacing them.
-But if you want to always clear the previous messages, set the `clearArray` option to `true`.
+If you specify `App.PageData['flash']` as an array, the library will concatenate messages into the array instead of replacing them.
+But if you always want to clear the previous messages for arrays, set the `clearArray` option to `true`.

 ### flashCookieOptions